An Option Model for Value Investors

 In honor of Benjamin Graham, I put forth the following equation as the value of a call option:

 IV = Intrinsic value of underlying stock (In reality, IV should be the present value of your estimate of IV at the time of expiration.)

 The Black-Scholes value can be calculated using a spreadsheet model or from websites like this.

 Here’s a practical example: Let’s say that you think Burlington Northern (BNI) is worth $90-110.
 The Graham-Olson model values the $80 January 2011 calls at $8.3-$19.5.
 Time to expiration is 1.75 years and the Black-Scholes model uses volatility of 25%, risk free rate of 3% and current price of $68.

-The graph to the right represents both valuation models of the BNI options with an IV of $100.
+The graph above represents both valuation models of the BNI options with an IV of $100.
 The x-axis is the time to expiration in years.

 The formula isn’t very precise, but then again, neither is value investing.
 The Intrinsic Value input is obviously very subjective (that’s why I’d probably use a “range” of valuations like in the example above).

 The numbers 3 and 5 in the exponent adjust the”shape” of the graph so that on average, a stock should reach its intrinsic value in around 4 years.
 As you can see from the graph above, the equation puts BNI at approximately intrinsic value in 3 years.
 These numbers can be adjusted based on how long you think the average stock takes to reach fair value.

 I think that most value investors who purchase options already intuitively use the above method when making a purchase.
 But the Graham-Olson model can be used to check your assumptions using a variety of different inputs.